barumau/PanGlobish/english/index.md

 So you can use Dunish already now everywhere in the world where English is understood to get a hotel room, to order a taxi, to buy souvenirs and to do many other things.

+Dunish is regular and simple.
-Dunish is much easier to learn than English or any other national language because it is regular and simple.
+Therefore it can be learned much easier and faster than English and other national languages.
-There aren't unnecessary rules that you just have to know.
+There aren't any exceptions or complex grammatical rules in Dunish.
 Dunish is so simple that its basic grammar can be described in [only ten rules](100_baze_regule.md).
 Everybody can learn Dunish to a good level in a short period of time!
-Dunish is an excellent choice for the international language because it improves the quality of communication.
+Dunish is an excellent choice for the global second language because it improves the quality of international communication.
 It's better to speak good Dunish than bad English.

 ## Grammar and Lessons